Harman-Sandhu/DetaBaseUI/README.md

 - Backup - An option where you would be able to download your Base.

 ## 💡Suggestions:
-- Do you have any suggestion?
+- Do you have any suggestions?
 Let me know 🙂